Hale & HArt

 Practical Support & Accountability

 Running an accessible, anti-oppressive, and financially sustainable clinical practice can be a complex undertaking.
-Every other meeting, members have the opportunity to share updates about their practices and seek guidance in areas where they need support.
-By exchanging ideas about what has worked (or hasn’t), we learn from one another’s experiences and uplift each other's work.
-Clinical herbalism can sometimes feel isolating, but through Herbal Kin, we intentionally root ourselves in community, fostering collective growth and mutual encouragement.
+During most meetings, members have the opportunity to share updates about their practices and seek guidance in areas where they need support.
+By exchanging ideas about what has worked (or hasn’t), we get to learn from one another’s experiences and uplift each other's work.
+Clinical herbalism can sometimes feel isolating, but through Herbal Kin, we intentionally root ourselves in community, and allow room for mutual accountability, encouragement and growth.

 Generative Discussions

-In alternating meetings, we create ample space for members to bring their pressing herbal or related questions to the group.
+We create ample time for members to bring their pressing herbal or related questions to the group, so we can support each other or just vent.
 These discussions are rich and wide-ranging, guided by our shared principles to ensure everyone feels respected, valued, and heard.
 This time is essential for addressing the complexities and limitations of herbalism, such as the appropriation of Indigenous healing traditions within Western herbalism, while imagining what a liberatory and anti-oppressive herbal praxis can look and feel like.

 FAQs